ethagnawl/peterdohertys.website/blog-posts/creative-tech-tips.md

 Alternatively, you can use system Python or Ruby to round off some of the sharp corners inherent in shell scripting (i.e. no data types, tricky error handling, etc.).

 ### [Network Debugging](#network-debugging)
+change to networking with subsections? we want to include a section for setting static ips

 #### What's running on a machine's ports?
 The net-tools package includes a utility called `netstat` which makes answering this question simple: